Distilleries are making hand sanitizer with their in-house alcohol and giving it out for free to combat coronavirus - KEYT | KCOY

 Old Fourth Distillery’s solution has been so popular that by Saturday, its supply of homemade sanitizer had been cleared out.
 The business said in another Instagram post that it was expecting another shipment of ingredients on Monday and would resume production after.

-Moonrise Distillery in Clayon, Georgia, is making hand sanitizer using botanical gin infused with natural aloe vera.
+Moonrise Distillery in Clayton, Georgia, is making hand sanitizer using botanical gin infused with natural aloe vera.

 “We are a community of huggers and hand shakers and we want to do our part to keep that warmth around but in as safe a manner as possible,” the business wrote in a Facebook post over the weekend.
 “While washing hands with soap and water remains the best solution we hope the sanitizer will help when that is not possible.”